 To get to Cocora Valley from Salento, you can either walk or take one of the Jeeps that leave frequently at Plaza de Bolivar.
 The Jeeps leave once they fill up so there is no schedule to it.
 Just show up, buy a ticket, and wait till it is your turn!

-2. Stroll Along the Beautiful Calle Real, One Of The Most Popular Things To Do in Salento
+2. Stroll Along the Beautiful Calle Real, One Of The Most Popular Attractions in Salento

 The handicrafts you will encounter in Calle Real are some of the best you will find in the region.

 Calle Real is something you must see in Salento.
 But luckily for you, it is located conveniently in town.
-Combine a visit to Calle Real with a stroll at the nearby Plaza de Bolivar, the hotspot for locals to hang out!
+Combine a visit to Calle Real with a stroll at the nearby Plaza de Bolivar, the main square and hotspot for locals to hang out in Salento!

 3. Go On a Coffee Tour in Salento and Try Some Local Coffee